430C Phifer Hall | 205-348-8656 | email@example.com

 In addition to her faculty appointment, she is the head of A/V at the Tuscaloosa Amphitheater, a 7500 seat facility that opened in 2011.
 If you’d like to see her and her students in action, take a look at the TCF Amphitheater Internship Promo video:

-Raimist is currently an Assistant Director at UA’s Creative Campus, a student-led arts advocacy center on campus whose mission is to turn ideas into action.
+Raimist is currently Co-director of UA’s Creative Campus, a faculty-led, student-centered arts advocacy center on campus whose mission is to turn ideas into action.

 - feminist documentary filmmaking